 Why would a Muslim take off time to pray 5 times a day while on duty?
 Why don’t American and British Moslems engage in the same practice?

-Minister Fashola, this is one of the main reasons for our backwardness.
-We do not separate religion from state.
-Governments, to the tune of .billions of Naira, sponsor personal pilgrimages with a large proportion ending in private pockets.
+Minister Fashola, this is one of the main reasons for Nigeria’s backwardness.
+Nigerians do not separate religion from state.
+Governments, to the tune of billions of Naira, sponsor personal pilgrimages with a large proportion ending in private pockets.

 “We have invested a worrisome amount of money in building places of worship compared to what we have in building factories, businesses and schools.